OpenDRR/data-gatsby/README.md

 }
 export default basicTemplate
 ```

-Join the pieces
-After parsing a YAML file into data and configuring Gatsby to produce pages with a template, you should have the following file and folder structure:

-|gatsby-YAML-JSON-at-buildtime
-    |content
-      - index.yaml
-    |src
-      |templates
-        - basicTemplate.js
-    - gatsby-node.js

 Running gatsby develop in the terminal and opening a browser window to http://localhost:8000/page1 you’ll see a page with content that was sourced from a YAML file used to generate your site.